travis-ci/worker/README.md

-Find the version you wish to install on the [GitHub Releases page](https://github.com/travis-ci/worker/releases) and download either the `darwin-amd64` binary for OS X or the `linux-amd64` binary for Linux.
+Find the version you wish to install on the [GitHub Releases page](https://github.com/travis-ci/worker/releases) and download either the `darwin-amd64` binary for macOS or the `linux-amd64` binary for Linux.
 No other operating systems or architectures have pre-built binaries at this time.

 ### from package